01 of 06

 Materials and Tools Needed

-- Anti-pill fleece: Two coordinating pieces, each the same size
+- Two coordinating pieces, each the same size of anti-pill fleece

 - For the small lap-size blanket shown, you will need 1.5 yards of each fleece.
 This size is also good for a large baby blanket.
 For a larger lap blanket, you may want to purchase as much as 2.25 yards of each fleece.